Tuesday, December 27, 2022

 The church was not structured in such a way that there was a central authority that all saints in all locations had to submit to.
 In matters of authority the church (the pillar and ground of the truth- 1 Ti.3:15) had its leaders and apostles as the foundation (Ep.2:20, 1 Co.12:28) but corporately was truth received and established in contrast to ipse dixits, or ex cathedra's, just as the Acts 15 counsel reveals.
 The apostles and elders considered and addressed the matter at hand with open debate, then “pleased it the apostles and elders with the whole church” (v22); “it seemed good to the Holy Ghost, and to us”. (v28) The Holy Ghost worked through the entire body regarding questions affecting the body.
 (Act.6:3-6, 1 Cor.6:1-5) The Bereans did not just accept Paul on his own say so but “searched the scriptures daily, whether those things were so” and were honored for it (Ac.17:11).
 Why?
 Because scripture is the final authority and the more sure word.
 (2 Pt.1:19-21)

 The church as the pillar and ground of the truth was the body in which Christ deposited his revelation.
 (1 Tim.3:15) If a disciple “shall neglect to hear the church” he would be as a heathen (Mt.18:17) as authority was invested by Christ in the local bodies of believers.
 The gates of hell would not prevail against the church (Mt.16:18) but the Spirit would guide them into all truth (Jn.14:26, 16:13, Mt.7:28-9, 1 Cor.2:5,13-6) specifically concerning seducers and deceivers (1 Jn.2:26-27, Gal.1:9, 2 Thes.2:2, 1 Jn.4:1, 2 Jn.1:10).
 His sheep “follow him: for they know his voice.
 And a stranger will they not follow”.
 (Jn.10:4-5, 27, Act.2:42,14:3, Mk.16:20) They recognize and submit to his words.
 When scriptures were given to particular churches, they were instructed to cause them to be read by other believers (Col.4:16, 1 Thes.5:27) in order to hear “what the Spirit saith unto the churches” (Rev.1:11, 2:7, 11, 17…etc.).
 It was received not as the word of men but as it is in truth the word of God which effectually worked in those that believed (1 Thess.2:13).
 The church received and recognized scripture but did not decree scripture any more than a Physicist decrees a physical law.
 The Apostles doctrine was at the foundation of the church for the perfecting of the church thus again there would be a finality to this process in their days.
 (Act.2:42, 1 Cor.12:28, Eph.2:20, 4:11-14, 2 Tim.3:16-7) Inscripturation was in real time (Ac.2:42, 1 Cor.14:37, 2 Pet.3:16, 1 Tim.5:18 w/ Lk.10:7, Ac.13:25, Mt.21:26, w/Jn.1:27, Lk.3:16, 2 Thess.3:14, Rev.1:1-4,11, similarly as with the law and the prophets- Deut.
 31:24-26; I Sam.
 3:19-21,10:25, 1Kin.4:29-30, Dan.
 9:2, Isa.8:20, Mal.2:7 w/ Jer.33:20-1 & 2 Ki.22:8) as the gospel was already delivered by Christ and the apostles (Mt.10:40, Lk.10:16, Jn.13:20) and already being defended.
 (Lk.1:1-4, Heb.1:1-2, 2:3-4, Gal.1:8-12, Jd.3, Rev.1:11,22:13, Heb.12:2) God didn’t need to give an inspired table of contents in addition to giving the books he inspired for a canon, for the act of inspiring certain books automatically creates a table of contents- books for the canon and books not for the canon.
 God also providentially superintended the recognition of his scripture, because he teaches us this in scripture.
+Just as with the Old Testament canon God by his Spirit directed his people without a specifically ordained council.

 And so as consistent with biblical teaching regarding the building of the church upon the foundation of the apostles and divine direction provided by the Spirit to all his saints (Jn.6:45, Heb.8:11,2 Cor.6:18, Ac.2:17-8) according to the one who can swear by no greater than himself, we see the canon established from the ground up by independent local churches and believers recognizing the scripture’s divine authority.
 (Consider the ant and the locust.
 Prov.
 6:5-7, 30:25,27) Not from a top down Nicolaitane like imposing of conclusions by authoritative councils; but with the absence of any centralized authority over the churches distributed throughout the world and not lorded over by some seeking dominion over the faith of others.
 (2 Cor.1:24, 1 Pt.5:3) Not by many wise men after the flesh not by many mighty and noble, but rather by the foolish and weak, by the ignorant and unlearned.
 (1 Cor.1:26-8, Ac.4:13) The local believers were not told that they must use these 27 New Testament books alone as scripture by any supreme council or popish figure.
 And yet providentially and internally they were led into agreement embracing “those things which are most surely believed among us” (Lk.1:1).
 As with John the Baptist, he was perceived to be a prophet by the people in spite of the Jewish authorities (Mt.21:25-7, Mk.11:32, Lk.20:6) and that he did no miracles.
-(Jn.10:41)
+(Jn.10:41) Again, just as with the Old Testament canon God by his Spirit directed his people without a specifically ordained council.

 In the New Testament we can see that the Lord and the apostles (and their enemies) testified that they had the words of God (the Old Testament scriptures) in their hands while it had been given by inspiration centuries before.
 2 Pet.
 1:19-21 We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts: Knowing this first, that no prophecy of the scripture is of any private interpretation.
 For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.
 Matt.22:31 …have ye not read that which was spoken unto you by God, saying, Luke 24:27 And beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself.
 Luke 20:28 … Moses wrote unto us… v37 … that the dead are raised, even Moses shewed at the bush… John 10:34-5 Jesus answered them, Is it not written in your law, I said, Ye are gods?
 If he called them gods, unto whom the word of God came, and the scripture cannot be broken; Matt.5:18...
 Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
 Heb.10:15 Whereof the Holy Ghost also is a witness to us: for after that he had said before Acts 28:25 Well spake the Holy Ghost by Esaias the prophet unto our fathers, Mark 13:14 … But when ye shall see the abomination of desolation, spoken of by Daniel the prophet, standing where it ought not, (let him that readeth understand,) Rom.15:4 For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope.
 Rom.4:3 … For what saith the scripture? v17 As it is written… v23-4 Now it was not written for his sake alone, that it was imputed to him; But for us also… Rom.11:4 But what saith the answer of God unto him?
 Matt.19:4 … Have ye not read, that he which made them at the beginning made them male and female… v7…Why did Moses then command… Matt.22:29 …Ye do err, not knowing the scriptures John 5:38-9 And ye have not his word abiding in you: for whom he hath sent, him ye believe not.
 Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.
 Acts 2:16 … this is that which was spoken by the prophet Joel… v25 … David speaketh concerning him… v31 He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption.
 V34 For David is not ascended into the heavens: but he saith himself, The Lord said unto my Lord, Sit thou on my right hand… Matt.1:22 Now all this was done, that it might be fulfilled which was spoken of the Lord by the prophet, saying…